-Expenditures reported on the schedule are reported on the accrual basis of accounting.
+Expenditures reported on the schedule of expenditures of federal awards (the "Schedule") are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or limited as to reimbursement.